opf/openproject/docs/user-guide/wysiwyg/README.md

 The following lists show the supported attributes for work packages and projects.

 > **Please note**: If you are using a different language than, English a translation of the commands can only be used in the text editor if all user languages (of all useres) of an instance are set to the same language (for example: German).
 In this case, only the attribute to which the command refers is translated, e.g. (`workPackageValue:1234:"translated attribute"`).
+We recommend against using translated attributes, as they might break in future version due to fixes or changes to texts.

 ### Available attributes for work packages